Shoutzor/backend/README.md

 The method I will describe below assumes you have PHP installed locally.

-### Install Shoutz0r
+### Preparations
 1. Go to the root of the backend project, copy `.env.default` to `.env` and make sure to edit the following variables:
    - `APP_KEY`: Run `php artisan key:generate --show` and put the generated output here
    - `DB_PASSWORD`: Optional.
 If you define a custom password here both the `backend` and `mysql` containers will use this password instead
    - `PUSHER_APP_SECRET` Optional.
 If you define a custom password here both the `backend` and `echo` containers will use this password instead
 2. Run `composer install` to install all dependencies of the `backend`.
    - If you already did this before, you can skip this step.

-3. If you need to install shoutzor, follow these instructions, otherwise you can skip this step.
+### Install Shoutz0r
 1. Open your `.env` file
    - change `DB_HOST` to `127.0.0.1` (there's a known-issue where `localhost` will cause the connection to fail)
    - change `REDIS_HOST` to `127.0.0.1` or `localhost`
-   2. Run `docker compose -f docker-compose.yml -f docker-compose.dev.yml up mysql redis` and in a separate terminal run `composer install-shoutzor-dev`.
+2. Run `docker compose -f docker-compose.yml -f docker-compose.dev.yml up mysql redis` and wait for MySQL to become ready.
+3. In a separate terminal run `composer install-shoutzor-dev`.
    - If you want to reinstall shoutzor, you can run `composer fresh-install-shoutzor-dev` instead\
      (⚠️ **WARNING** ⚠️ This will drop **ALL TABLES**!)
 3. If the installation completes, open your `.env` and change:
    - `DB_HOST` back to `mysql`
    - `REDIS_HOST` back to `redis`
 4. You can now go back to the running `docker compose` command and hit `CTRL + C` to shut down those containers.

+### Run Backend containers
-4. To start the full backend, you can now run `docker compose -f docker compose.yml -f docker compose.dev.yml up`
+To start the full backend, you can now run `docker compose -f docker compose.yml -f docker compose.dev.yml up`
  - Building the images might take a while
  - This will start all required services for the `backend` and `worker` to function.
 After those have started, the `backend` and `worker` will be started too.
  - Keep in mind the `worker` is unable to restart automatically when a file is changed.
 You will have to restart this container manually.
  - The `backend` will be watching for changes and restart automatically.

-5. For production environments you can run `docker compose up` instead.
+ - For production environments you can run `docker compose up` instead.
 (Assuming shoutz0r has been installed)

 ## Composer commands: